sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ## Step 6 - Cleaning the environment again

-Let's do the same cleaning process of lab 2.
+Let's do the same cleaning process of the previous lab.
 Save all scripts (API calls) you did until here, including the definition json files you used in the "body" field.

-### Step 6.1 - Delete the index and indexer

-Let's start deleting the index and the indexer.
-You can use Azure Portal or API calls:
+You can use Azure Portal or API calls to do the required deletes:

 1. [Deleting the indexer - API call](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-indexer) - Just use your service, key and indexer name
 1. [Deleting the index](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-index) - Just use your service, key and indexer name